IBE160/SG-Lotte/docs/sprint-artifacts/2-1-workout-logging-ui.md

 -   **Backend:** The API endpoint should be secured and require user authentication.
 The data should be stored in the `workout_log` table as defined in the data architecture.
 -   **Frontend:** The UI should be intuitive and provide immediate feedback to the user upon logging a workout.
 Follow the design specified in `workoutplan_dark.html`.
--   **Testing:** Ensure that tests cover both "Completed" and "Skipped" statuses, as well as different difficulty ratings.
+-   **Testing:** Adhere to the overall testing strategy outlined in the architecture document for backend (Pytest) and frontend (React Testing Library with Jest).
+Ensure that tests cover both "Completed" and "Skipped" statuses, as well as different difficulty ratings.
+[Source: `docs/architecture-2025-11-30.md#Testing-Strategy`]

 ### Learnings from Previous Story